 Cabins: Accommodations are five outside twin-bedded cabins and one outside with upper and lower berths.
 Passengers share four washrooms with toilet and two shower stalls.
 A washer/dryer is also available.

-Public Rooms: Two lounges, a dining room, and a small library collection make up the public spaces, plus two outside levels of observation decks.
-WiFi and cell phone access depend on the vessel’s position but expect it to be very limited..
+Public Rooms: Two lounges, a dining room, and a small library collection (mostly BC coastal subjects) make up the public spaces, plus two outside levels of observation decks.
+WiFi and cell phone access depend on the vessel’s position but expect it to be very limited.

 Activities & Entertainment: Besides watching the cargo handling that often includes heavy equipment bound for remote camps, there is a chance to meet local people, see whales, seals, sea lions, porpoises and other wildlife, and learn about the history of the region.
-Passenger are welcomed in the pilothouse to have a chat about hat is on your mind.
+Passengers are welcomed in the pilothouse to have a chat about what is on your mind.

 Along the Same Lines: Too quirky for much competition!